-- All students are required to take the Executive Communications waiver exam, which is offered two times a semester.
-Students graded as proficient on their speaking and presentation skills will have PMBA-8000 waived, though they may choose to take the course for their professional development.
-Students must complete this requirement within one year of their entering semester. - 2.
-One of the learning objectives of the MBA and MAcc programs is to improve the writing skills of the students.
-This will be done both formally through a class for those not demonstrating a level proficiency expected for business professionals and informally for all students through faculty review of student-prepared course materials such as research reports, case study write-ups and papers. - 3.
+- 1. One of the learning objectives of the MBA and MAcc programs is to improve the writing skills of the students.
+This will be done both formally through a class for those not demonstrating a level of proficiency expected for business professionals and informally for all students through faculty review of student-prepared course materials such as research reports, case study write-ups and papers. - 2.
 A solid business math and calculus foundation is a pre-condition of the MBA program.
 This requirement may be met through prior undergraduate course work.
 Admitted students may also meet this requirement while in the program by successfully completing (with a grade of "B" or better) PMBA-8050 or an equivalent calculus course.
 This requirement must be met before the student may start the breadth courses of the program.
 Calculus is required for PMBA-8230.